bluzbrothers/StayHealthy.MonitorMe-Kata2024/Business/teams-topology.md

 ### Responsibilities:
 - Develops and maintains components responsible for generating and delivering alerts to nurse stations and mobile devices.
 - Implements features for detecting anomalies in vital sign data and triggering alerts.
+- Implements and maintains features responsible for patient registration process and ensures accurate recording of patient information.

 ### Skills and Expertise:
 - Software engineers with expertise in event-driven architectures, notification systems, and alerting mechanisms.